jabrena/cursor-rules-examples/README.md

 Verify the changes with the command: ./mvnw clean verify
 ```

+- 4.3 Implement the solution to pass the acceptance tests

 **Note:** At the end of this phase, the development should build with `./mvnw clean verify` and at runtime the solution will work.

+- 4.4 Implement the rest of the requirements.

+**Note:** Follow [the task list](./problem5/requirements/agile/US-001-tasks-api-greek-gods-data-retrieval.md) in orther to build the solution in a incremental way.

 ### 5.Refactoring